Vector Quantized Bayesian Neural Network Inference for Data Streams: Abstract

 \section{Abstract}

-While deep neural networks (NNs) do not provide the confidence of its prediction, Bayesian neural network (BNN) can estimate the uncertainty of the prediction.
-However, BNNs have not been widely used in practice due to the computational cost of inference.
-This prohibitive computational cost is a hindrance especially when processing stream data with low-latency.
-To address this problem, we propose a novel model which approximate BNNs for data streams.
-Instead of generating separate prediction for each data sample independently, this model estimates the increments of prediction for a new data sample from the previous predictions.
+Bayesian neural networks (BNN) can estimate the uncertainty in predictions, as opposed to non-Bayesian neural networks (NNs).
+However, BNNs have been far less widely used than non-Bayesian NNs in practice since they need iterative NN executions to predict a result for one data, and it gives rise to prohibitive computational cost.
+This computational burden is a critical problem when processing data streams with low-latency.
+To address this problem, we propose a novel model VQ-BNN, which approximates BNN inference for data streams.
+In order to reduce the computational burden, VQ-BNN inference predicts NN only once and compensates the result with previously memorized predictions.
+To be specific, VQ-BNN inference for data streams is given by temporal exponential smoothing of recent predictions.
 The computational cost of this model is almost the same as that of non-Bayesian NNs.
-Experiments with semantic segmentation on real-world data show that this model performs significantly faster than BNNs, estimating uncertainty comparable to the results of BNNs.
+Experiments including semantic segmentation on real-world data show that this model performs significantly faster than BNNs while estimating predictive results comparable to or superior to the results of BNNs.